Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 To upload more PDFs, put them in the data/ folder and run `./scripts/prepdocs.sh` or `./scripts/prepdocs.ps1`.

-A [recent change](https://github.com/Azure-Samples/azure-search-openai-demo/pull/835) added checks to see what's been uploaded before.
-The prepdocs script now writes an .md5 file with an MD5 hash of each file that gets uploaded.
-Whenever the prepdocs script is re-run, that hash is checked against the current hash and the file is skipped if it hasn't changed.
+The script checks existing docs by comapring the hash of the local file to the hash of the file in the blob storage.
+If the hash is different, it will upload the new file to blob storage and update the index.
+If the hash is the same, it will skip the file.

 ## Removing documents